Analyzing Latch (NASDAQ:LTCH) and Resideo Technologies (NYSE:REZI)

-Latch (NASDAQ:LTCH) and Resideo Technologies (NYSE:REZI) are both auto/tires/trucks companies, but which is the superior stock?
-We will contrast the two companies based on the strength of their valuation, analyst recommendations, risk, dividends, institutional ownership, earnings and profitability.
+Latch (NASDAQ:LTCH) and Resideo Technologies (NYSE:REZI) are both mid-cap auto/tires/trucks companies, but which is the superior investment?
+We will contrast the two companies based on the strength of their valuation, profitability, earnings, risk, analyst recommendations, institutional ownership and dividends.

+33.7% of Latch shares are owned by institutional investors.
+Comparatively, 91.1% of Resideo Technologies shares are owned by institutional investors.
+0.1% of Resideo Technologies shares are owned by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

 This table compares Latch and Resideo Technologies’ top-line revenue, earnings per share and valuation.